ShepC260/home-assistant_OctopusAgile/README.md

 # WORK IN PROGRESS

 # home-assistant_OctopusAgile
-Octopus Agile custom component for Home Assistant, this version is designed to work along side the OctupusEnergy Home Assittant a custom component by BottleCapDave
+Octopus Agile custom component for Home Assistant.

 ## The Origonal Source by markgdev is no longer maintained